npool9/MealLogger/README.md

 # Meal Logger

-Log meals into FitBit.
+Logs meals into FitBit for you because Apple won't.
 Potentially more to come.

 ## Notes
 Please insure you have chromedriver insalled at /usr/local/bin/